shimmercat/mousebox/README.md

      $ shimmercat --devlove

 In development mode, Shimmercat activates a built-in SOCKS 5 proxy in port 9871, and sets itself behind the proxy server.
-It even activates a built-in DNS server that become that becomes authoritative for all your in-development domains, so you can access your site as just https://www.example.com/ *in your local host*, *without root privileges*, and *without needing to change /etc/hosts* .
+It even activates a built-in DNS server that becomes authoritative for all your in-development domains, so you can access your site as just https://www.example.com/ *in your local host*, *without root privileges*, and *without needing to change /etc/hosts* .